About This Site

 About “My WWI Relative”:

-At least 1,000 men and women from Genesee County served in the military during the war, and many others served in supporting organizations and civilian roles.
+About 1,400 men and women from Genesee County served in the military during the war, and many others served in supporting organizations and civilian roles.
 It’s my hope that their present-day descendants will come forward to share their relatives’ stories with photos, documents or other information.

 I’d be proud to include any soldier, sailor, marine, nurse, or other participant in the war among the listings on this site honoring those who served from Genesee County.
 Just contact me.